Know Your Plan

 Co-insurance is your share of the cost of a covered health care service.
 You start to pay co-insurance after you have paid your health plan’s deductible.

-Health plans through Washington Healthplanfinder come in four categories, called metal levels.
-They’re available in Bronze, Silver, Gold, and Platinum.
+Health plans through Washington Healthplanfinder come in three categories, called metal levels.
+They’re available in Bronze, Silver, and Gold.
 The difference between the plans is what percentage of the cost of care they cover (for example, Bronze plans cover 60% of the costs, where Gold covers 80%).

 Essential Health Benefits